 Step Five: Governance

-To complete this step, start high level and define your governance requirements for specific content properties and channels.
+To complete this step, define governance requirements for all content properties and channels.
 Then determine the following:

-- Who – Who will be responsible for reviewing and maintaining content?
+- Who is responsible for reviewing and maintaining content?